Kidney Care

 Some of the many diagnostic and treatment options we offer for kidney diseases include:

-• Hemodialysis, also known simply as dialysis, a treatment to filter waste and water from your blood
+• Hemodialysis, a treatment to filter waste and water from your blood, that is done in an inpatient setting

 • Peritoneal dialysis, an alternative form of dialysis that uses the lining of your belly to filter the blood